box1273002/Entrepreneurship/Business_Plan.md

 - Target market and user needs: what demographics make up our target audience and why do these users consume these products?
 - Market size and demand: how many people actively seek screen time control solutions and how will this change into the future?
-- Competitive landscape: what existing apps offer screen time restrictions, and how do they work, how do competitors monetize their apps and what are the strengths and weaknesses of competing products?
+- Competitive landscape: what existing apps offer screen time restrictions, and how do they work?
+- Monetization: How do competitors monetize their apps and what are the strengths and weaknesses of competing products?

 <!-- TOC --><a name="22-use-cases-and-storyboarding"></a>
 ### 2.2 Use Cases and Storyboarding